DavidWeiss2/linear-vscode-issues/README.md

 This extension uses our VS Code Linear API authentication provider that is exposed by the [linear-connect](https://marketplace.visualstudio.com/items?itemName=Linear.linear-connect) extension.
 Feel free to use that in your own extensions!

 ---

+## Features

+- Create GIT branches from Linear issues
+- Create Linear issues from VS Code
+- Open Linear issues from VS Code
+- Update Linear issue fields

+## Configuration

+You can configure the extension with the following settings:

+- `linear-git-tools.openInDesktopApp`: Open the issue in the Linear desktop app instead of the browser. (default: `false`)
+- `linear-git-tools.includeIssueNameInBranch`: Include the issue name in the new branch name. (default: `true`)
+- `linear-git-tools.maxCharactersFromIssueName`: Maximum number of characters to include from the issue name in the new branch name. (default: `35`)
+- `linear-git-tools.autoCheckoutBranchAfterIssueCreation`: Automatically checkout the new branch after creation of the issue.
+Options: `ask`, `yes`, `no`. (default: `ask`)

 ## Developing & Contributing